esufaj/CryptoCurrency/README.md

 # CryptoCurrency

-Creating my own crypto currency
+Creating a crypto currency using Solidity